diskuv/dkml-ghmirror/contributors/doc/AdvancedToolchain.rst

 Repeat until you get a successful install.

-FIFTH, remove your edits so they do not hide the ``diskuv-opam-repo``
+FIFTH, remove your edits so they do not hide the ``diskuv-opam-repository``
 repository:

 .. code:: bash